b3ll/SetNeedsDisplay/README.md

 ![Tests](https://github.com/b3ll/SetNeedsDisplay/workflows/Tests/badge.svg)

-This package provides a property wrapper that can be used on properties for any `NSView` or `UIView` to invalidate the layout whenever the value of said property is changed.
+This package provides property wrappers that can be used on properties for any `NSView` or `UIView` to invalidate the layout or display whenever the value of said property is changed.

 **Note**: This code contains some private Swift API stuff that powers `@Published` so there's a strong likelyhood this will break in the future.